 [Trieste, Italy, 12:02am Friday 21 May 2013 — As I say in the comments here, Airbnb has responded to this post, explaining that a bug in the system was involved.
-While they're rebuilding the bridge with us, the bridge remains burned with other customers as long as their Verified ID system retains its current requirements.
-So I still think they need help and that good hackers and loyal customers should provide it. — Doc]
+While that might patch Airbnb's relationship with my wife and I, the bridge remains burned with other customers as long as Airbnb's Verified ID system retains its current requirements.
+They still need the kind of help only good hackers and loyal customers can provide. — Doc]

 My wife and I are veteran Airbnb customers who have been happy with the company from the start.
 We like the prices, the experiences, the whole thing.
 As happy customers, we have also been spreading the love far and wide, pitching many new customers on Airbnb as a better way to stay when traveling.
 We want to continue spreading that love, even though we — and many other loyal customers — are now on the far side of a bridge Airbnb burned when it launched its new identity Verified ID system, which they explain (at that link) this way: